omijr123/portfolio-design/README.md

 This is a personal portfolio website showcasing my skills, projects, and contact information.
 It is built using HTML, CSS, and JavaScript, with animations and interactive elements.

 ## Features
-- Responsive design for all devices
+- Responsive design for all devices.
 - Animated sections and smooth scrolling
 - Contact form with EmailJS integration
 - Project showcase with descriptions and links